Sw1ndlers/DecompOutputCleaner/README.md

 3. Place desired code into the `input.lua` file
 4. Run `cleaner.exe`, output will be placed in the `output.lua` file (created automatically)

+### Executable will be changed to be more intuitive at a later date